opt-elixir/faktory_worker/README.md

 ```elixir
 :ok = MyApp.SomeWorker.perform_async("hey there!")
 ```

 #### Important!
-Since version 1.6.1 Broadway was removed from dependencies and response from perfomr_async is tuple {:ok, job_meta} with meta information about scheduled job.
+Since version 1.6.1 Broadway was removed from dependencies and response from perfomr_async is tuple {:ok, job_meta} with meta information about scheduled job

 ```elixir
 {:ok, job_meta} = MyApp.SomeWorker.perform_async("hey there!")
 ```